Nightcliff

 Nightcliff's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results in Nightcliff, with a very low prevalence of common health conditions across all age groups.
-The rate of private health cover is notably high at approximately 62% of the total population (2,590 people), compared to 56.7% across Greater Darwin and the national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 6.1% and 6.0% of residents respectively.
+Health outcomes data shows exceptional results in Nightcliff, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 62% of the total population (2,593 people), compared to 56.7% across Greater Darwin and a national average of 55.3%.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 6.1 and 6.0% of residents respectively.

-A significant majority, 78.3%, declared themselves completely clear of medical ailments, compared to 77.0% across Greater Darwin.
-As of 2021, 13.0% of Nightcliff's residents are aged 65 and over (539 people).
-Health outcomes among seniors align broadly with the general population's health profile.
+A total of 78.3% of residents declare themselves completely clear of medical ailments, compared to 77.0% across Greater Darwin.
+Nightcliff has 13.0% of residents aged 65 and over (540 people).
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health